 |Native Area||Subarctic regions of North America, Canada, Europe, and Asia|

-Too much water may be the number one enemy to Iceland poppies.
+Too much water may be the number one enemy to Arctic poppies.
 Soggy soil can lead to blight or fungus, which makes for unhappy poppy plants.
-With this in mind, your Iceland poppy will still get thirsty, and appreciates a consistent watering schedule–just be sure not to drown them.
+With this in mind, your Arctic poppies will still get thirsty, and they appreciate a consistent watering schedule; just be sure not to drown them.

 Temperature and Humidity

 How often you fertilize will depend on your soil.
 If you already have rich soil, you may only need to fertilize once or twice.
 If not, your poppies will appreciate consistent food, perhaps every other week or so.

 To sow seeds directly in your garden, you can plant them in the fall or the early spring.
 If you choose to plant them in the fall, they will stay dormant throughout the winter.
-When spring begins to warm the soil, the little seeds will begin to germinate and make an appearance as soon as it is warm enough.
+When spring begins to warm the soil, the teeny tiny seeds will begin to germinate and make an appearance as soon as it is warm enough.
 For early spring planting, you can put the seeds in the soil as soon as the ground is workable for the same results.

-It is important to note that Iceland poppies have very delicate root systems and do not do well if transplanted.
+It is important to note that Arctic poppies have very delicate root systems and do not always do well when transplanted, especially if they become root-bound in their pots.
 In fact, a rough transplant can even kill your poppies.
 Be sure not to damage the root system when transferring your poppies from their growing container to your garden.